 I got sicker and sicker, and my life became harder every year.
-My sensitivities eventually became so severe by the time I was 33 years old that I had to move to a cabin in northern Wisconsin and spent 4 years in near-complete isolation.
+My sensitivities eventually became so severe that I had to move to a cabin in northern Wisconsin and spent 4 years in near-complete isolation.

 I found a way to keep my furniture business running remotely, and I played a lot of online games.
 Killing orcs and goblins wasn’t therapeutic, but at least I was interacting with other people.